 Best Convertible Car Seats

-The seats that provide the best balance of safety and ease of installation
+These seats provide the best combination of safety and ease of installation

-A convertible seat is a must for parents to stay in step with the American Academy of Pediatrics’ recommendation to keep a child rear-facing for as long as possible; she should stay there until she has reached the height or weight limit of the rear-facing seat.
+A convertible seat is a must for parents to stay in step with the American Academy of Pediatrics’ recommendation to keep a child rear-facing for as long as possible.
+He should stay there until he has reached the height or weight limit of the seat.

-Once a child outgrows her infant car seat, a convertible seat is the next step up.
-This seat can be installed in both rear- and forward-facing configurations, and it’s likely to be the one a child sits in for the longest period of time.
+Once a child outgrows an infant car seat, a convertible seat is the next step up.
+It can be installed in rear- and forward-facing configurations, and it’s likely to be the one a child sits in for the longest period of time.